snowex-hackweek/website-2021/book/schedule.md

 ### 10:00 to 10:20 AM: Break

+### 10:20 AM to 11:05 AM: GitHub, Git, JupyterHub

+*Lead Instructor: Joachim Meyer*

+* connecting to our shared JupyterHub environment
+* Git/GitHub review
+* learn how to clone tutorials into your working environment

+### 11:05 to 11:30 AM: Break

-### 10:20 AM to 11:05 AM: SnowEx Mission Overview and Datasets
+### 11:30 AM to 12:15 PM: SnowEx Mission Overview and Datasets

 *Lead Instructors: Megan Mason, Carrie Vuyovich, HP Marshall*